christoff-buerger/racr/ASTs.md

 **Note:** _Returned fragments do not use the `list-of-children` argument to administer their actual children.
 Thus, any change to the given list of children (e.g., using `set-car!` or `set-cdr!`) after applying `create-ast` does not change the children of the constructed fragment._

 ```
+(create-ast
+ spec
-(create-ast spec 'N
+ 'N
  ; List of children:
  (list
   ...
   ; For non-terminal children an AST node is expected:
   (create-ast ...)
   ...
   ; For terminals, not an AST node, but their value is expected:
   "value for a terminal"
   ...
   ; For non-terminal children with unbounded cardinality (Kleene closure)
-; a list-node containing their elements is expected:
+  ; a list node containing their elements is expected:
   (create-ast-list ...)
   ...))
 ```

 ### `create-ast-list`